Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 North America into Central America, as well as Northern Europe and the former Soviet Republics.

 Pine woods can vary widely in hardness from species to species.
-Flooring choices can range comparably from hard maple or wenge to red oak to even softer than Douglas fir in hardness.
-True pine has a Janka rating of 1570, Carribean heart pine is 1280, red pine is 1630, longleaf southern yellow pine is 870, both shortleaf and loblolly southern yellow pine are 690, white pine is 420, and eastern white pine ranks in at 380 to give a few specific numbers.
+Flooring choices range comparably from hard maple or wenge to red oak to even softer than Douglas-fir in hardness.
+True pine has a Janka rating of 1570, Carribean heart pine is 1280, red pine is 1630, longleaf southern yellow pine is 870, both shortleaf and loblolly southern yellow pine are 690, white pine is 420, and eastern white pine ranks at 380, to give a few specific numbers.

 Pine on average does not require an abnormal amount of effort to saw properly.
 Both nails and glue hold well with pine flooring.
-On average, the various species sand better than white oak but the softer varieties can sometimes marr under heavy traffic.
+On average, the various species sand better than white oak, but the softer varieties can sometimes mar under heavy traffic.

-Pine’s many uses include flooring, lumber, plywood, poles, pulp, paper, Christmas trees, and pine straw.
+Pine’s many uses include lumber, plywood, poles, pulp, paper, Christmas trees, and pine straw.

-Learn more about available grades of Pine hardwood flooring:
+Learn more about available grades of Pine flooring: